xanimo/ejected-cra/README.md

-# Getting Started with Create React App
+# Getting Started with ejected-cra

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is an opinionated bootstrap made from the ejected scripts and configuration files from [Create React App](https://github.com/facebook/create-react-app).
+Since facebook no longer develops create-react-app and minimally maintains their repository, there is no way to run `npx create-react-app <your app>` without introducing security vulnerabilities into your development environment, thus the need to eject the scripts and configuration, update the dependencies and repackage.

 ## Available Scripts